-Town Clerk Fees
+ARTICLE 15 Town Clerk Fees

-(a) The following fees are hereby established and shall be collected by the Town Clerk in lieu of the fees otherwise provided:
+- (a) The following fees are hereby established and shall be collected by the Town Clerk in lieu of the fees otherwise provided: - 1.
+For furnishing certificate of birth, marriage or death.\$10.00 - 2.
+For furnishing general copy of a record of birth, marriage, or death. \$5.00 - 3.
+For entering delayed record of birth.

-1. For furnishing certificate of birth, marriage or death. \$10.00 2.
-For furnishing abstract general copy of a record of birth, marriage, or death. \$5.00 3.
-For entering delayed record of birth. \$ 5.00 10.00 4.
-For entering amendment of a record of birth of an illegitimate child subsequently legitimate. \$5.00 No fee 5.
+4. For entering amendment of a record of birth of an illegitimate child subsequently legitimate.
+No Fee 5.
 For entering notice of intention of marriage and issuing certificates thereof. \$30.00 6.
-For entering certificate of marriage for persons married out of the Commonwealth. \$3.00 10.00 7.
-For correction of errors in a record of birth, marriage, or death. \$ 5.00 15.00 8.
-For examining records or papers relating to birth, marriage or death upon application of any person, the actual expense thereof, but not less than. \$2.00 9.
-For copying any manuscript or record pertaining to a birth, marriage or death. \$3.00

-8. Printed copy of Annual Street Listing: Business \$10.00 Resident \$5.00 119.
-For filing certificate of a person conducting business under any title other than his \$\frac{\text{the person's}}{\\$40.00} \text{real n} 1210.
-For filing by a person conducting business under any title other than his the person name of statement of change of residence, or of his discontinuance, retirement, or withdrawal from, or of the change of location of such business. on's real \$10.000 1311.
-For furnishing certified copy of certificate of person conducting business under any title other than his-the-person's real name, or a statement of such person the discontinuance, retirement or withdrawal from such business. \$ 310 .00 of his 14 12.
-For recording Power of Attorney. \$5.00 1513.
+For entering certificate of marriage for persons married out of the Commonwealth \$10.00 7.
+For correction of errors in a record of birth, marriage, or death. \$15.00 8.
+Printed copy of Annual Street Listing: Business Resident \$10.00 \$5.00 9.
+For filing certificate of a person conducting business under any title other than the person's real name. \$40.00 10.
+For filing by a person conducting business under any title other than the person's real name of statement of change of residence, or of discontinuance, retirement, or withdrawal from, or of the change of location of such business. \$10.00 11.
+For furnishing certified copy of certificate of person conducting business under any title other than the person's real name, or a statement of such person of the discontinuance, retirement or withdrawal from such business. \$10.00 12.
+For recording Power of Attorney. \$5.00 13.
 For filing a copy of written instrument or declaration of trust by the trustee of an association or trust, or any amendment thereof, as provided by Section 2, Ch.
-182, G.L. \$10.00 16 For recording the name of the owner of a certificate of registration as a \$10.00 - physician or osteopath in the Commonwealth. Ψ10100 17-For recording certificate of registration of a person engaged in the practice of optometry, or issuing a certified copy thereof. \$10.00 18 For recording the name, address, date and number of the, certificate issued to \$10.00 a person registered for the practice podiatry in the Commonwealth.
-14.9 For recording order granting locations of poles, piers, abutments or conduits, alterations, or transfers thereof, and increase in number of wire and cable attachments under the provisions of Section 22 of Ch.
-166, Ga of the General Laws Flat Fee Each Additional Street \$25.00 \$3.505.00 15.
-For receiving and filing of a complete inventory of all items to be included in a closing-out sales, etc. Per Page \$2.00 21 Recording any other documents, 1st Page \$5.00 16.
-22_Voter 's registration card or resident verification letter \$2.00
+182, G.L. \$10.00 14.
+For recording order granting locations of poles, piers, abutments or conduits, alterations, or transfers thereof, and increase in number of wire and cable attachments under the provisions of Section 22 of Ch.
+166, of the General Laws.
+Flat Fee Each Additional Street \$25.00 \$5.00 15.
+For receiving and filing of a complete inventory of all items to be included in a closing-out sales, etc. Per Page \$2.00 16.
+Voter or resident verification letter \$2.00 17.
+Raffle Permit \$20.00

-ARTICLE XVII6

-License or Permit Denial
+ARTICLE 16 License or Permit Denial